Animal Care Internship

 - Must provide their own mode of transportation to TWS

-- Interns must obtain tetanus and pre-exposure rabies vaccinations prior to participating in the internship program
+- Interns must obtain tetanus vaccination prior to participating in the internship program

 - Interns must send the following application information: a typed resume, cover letter, transcript, copy of driver’s license, and 2 reference contacts to PO Box 314 Sandstone, MN 55072 or email the information to firstname.lastname@example.org If emailing the document please try and send the combined files in pdf format.

-Keepers educates every intern through husbandry classes to ensure the safety and care of each of the sanctuary’s residents.
+Keepers educate every intern through husbandry classes to ensure the safety and care of each of the sanctuary’s residents.
 Here is a list of some of the classes TWS offers:

 - General Animal Information: This class covers protocols for keeper records, animal and enclosure inspections.